 The supreme court will release its final ruling regarding the temporary ban on August 22nd, and at stake is the world’s best destination for observing tigers in their natural habitat.
 If the ban is lifted, it will not affect the country’s peak season for tiger game driving, which is around October.

-Global Basecamps offers all manner of custom tours of India, including those that include game driving through India’s most tiger-populous reserves.
+Global Basecamps offers all manner of India tours, including those that include game driving through India’s most tiger-populous reserves.